Findochty

-1st Jacobite uprising.
-Maybe some of the folk were hiding from King George's army.
+Findochty (pronounced /fɪˈnɛxti/, Finichty, Am Fionn Ochdamh) is a village in Moray, Scotland, on the shores of the Moray Firth; historically it was part of Banffshire.

 Churches

 There are a number of churches in this small village, including Church of Scotland, Salvation Army, & Methodist congregations.
-There are also the Christian Brethren at Chapel Street, and at the Station Road Hall -which has an annual Bible Conference every September drawing Christians from all parts of the British Isles and many overseas countries.
+There are also the Christian Brethren at Chapel Street, and at the Station Road Hall - which has an annual Bible Conference every September drawing Christians from all parts of the British Isles and many overseas countries.